NL33/electron-git/z-plans/znext.md

 # test out solution offered in turndownservice github for td+p (relevant for showing tables in word docs)

-# be able to collapse showing of folders by clicking on the project name (adding folder icons to show if open or not. and the carrot icons are the indicator if folder or file)
-     --try to mimick the way the icons look on the current file system (blue folder icon, for instance)

 # another solution for storing large git files off computer